 Fortunately, police investigations of officer use of deadly force do not represent the only game in town.
 Other entities can, and frequently do, conduct parallel, alternative investigations in these tragic situations.
 Three of the most common are:

-• Federal agencies.
+- Federal agencies.
 In some circumstances, a federal law enforcement agency, such as the FBI, may conduct its own investigation of an officer’s use of deadly force when the incident may have represented a violation of federal law.
 Federal law enforcement investigations may represent a more objective, neutral analysis of the facts surrounding the use of deadly force.
 However, these investigations still suffer from the potential for a pro-law enforcement bias and can take years to complete.

-• Public watchdog groups.
+- Public watchdog groups.
 Some organizations with missions of holding the government accountable may also conduct investigations into an officer’s use of deadly force.
 These groups have an even greater likelihood of taking an objective view of events.
-However, they too have some drawbacks, such as narrowly-drawn mission statements that do not allow them to conduct a complete, wide-ranging investigation and a frequent lack of funding that hampers their ability to truly get to the bottom of the facts.
+However, they too have some drawbacks, such as narrowly drawn mission statements that do not allow them to conduct a complete, wide-ranging investigation and a frequent lack of funding that hampers their ability to truly get to the bottom of the facts.

-• Civil rights lawsuits filed by victims’ families.
+- Civil rights lawsuits filed by victims’ families.
 In these cases, lawyers for the families of those wrongfully killed by police can discover and present evidence in court and fight for financial compensation.
 Neither measure can bring back a loved one, but the former can expose and publicize systemic problems in a police department while the latter can punish wrongdoing by an officer and the department that employs him.

 Families mourning the loss of a loved one in an incident involving a police officer’s use of deadly force can take some—but only some—comfort that these parallel, alternative investigations may help uncover the truth.
 However, the conduct of these investigations still remains out of the family’s control and still risks suffering from bias and incompleteness.

-How a Civil Rights Attorneys Can Help
+How Our Civil Rights Attorneys Can Help

 In the aftermath of a tragic death resulting from law enforcement’s use of deadly force, the mourning family of an innocent victim often benefits from the guidance of a civil rights attorney.
 Here is how civil rights attorneys serve the needs of their clients.